Below is a comprehensive maintenance checklist for inspection, maintenance, and repairs for low slope roofing.

 The cost for regularly scheduled and spot inspections are drawn out in advance for budgeting.

-3. PERFORMING FLAT ROOF MAINTENANCE WORK - INSPECTION LIST
+3. PERFORMING ROOF MAINTENANCE WORK - INSPECTION LIST

-Pitch pan fillers, caulking, and sealants are examined during inspection.
+Pitch pan fillers, caulking, and sealants are examined.
 Sealants fail due to extreme stresses in the roof and UV.
 Sealants crack, pull away, and split.
 Sealant repair or replacement should take place at first sign of deterioration.

 Roof structures are to provide for positive drainage to eliminate “ponding” water whenever possible.
-The weight of “ponding” water may deflect decking causing damage to the structure and flat roof.
+Excessive “ponding” water may deflect decking causing damage to the structure and flat roof.
 Proper drainage is important.
 Structural issues should be addressed with engineering adviser(s).

 Keep roof drains clear.
-Remove debris plugging drains such as balls, leaves, beverage cans, etc. Drains require a clean "leaf" grate to prevent clogging of drainpipes.
+Remove debris plugging drains.
+Drains require a clean "leaf" grate to prevent clogging of drainpipes.

-Flat roof inspection in fall includes removal of leaves.
+Flat roof inspection in fall should include removal of leaves.
 An industrial broom can be used to sweep leaves from drainage path(s).
-Another way to remove leaves and debris and observe drainage patterns is to "wash" the roof.
-Washing also removes dirt from the surface which helps inspect membrane wear.
+Another way to remove leaves and debris, observe drainage patterns, and inspect membranes is to "wash" the roof.
 When cleaning roofing membrane use a non-sudsy, non-abrasive, powdered cleaner.

-Parapet walls should be inspected for deteriorating copings, cracked mortar joints or other signs of wear and tear.
+Parapet walls should be inspected for deteriorating copings, cracked mortar joints or other signs of wear.
 Degradation of parapet walls can lead to water penetration in the structure.
 Water ingress is harmful to the structure but may also cause failure of roofing systems.
 Insulation, decking, framing, and fasteners are adversely affected by moisture penetration.

 The condition of the interior and exterior of the building are visually checked during inspection.
 Defects within a structure can affect the roofing system due to interactions between the structure and flat roof.